 Completed in 1906, at 15 storeys it was the tallest building in the British Commonwealth until the nearby Canadian Pacific Building was completed in the 1913.

 This isn't the type of debate in which here's a definitive answer, but the evidence in support of the Trader's Bank Building is twofold: it had the most dominant presence on the skyline, and its architectural design emphasized its height in a way that previous candidates did not.

 The ornate exteriors of the Board of Trade, Beard, and Temple buildings aren't anything like the towers that would dramatically alter North American cities in the first half of the 20th century.

 This was much to the concern of local architectural critics who feared it would usher in a way of oversized buildings in downtown Toronto, which, despite the promises of city officials, is exactly what it did.

 In fact, the distinctive top of the building, which was a popular spot for professional photographs of the burgeoning city, was designed precisely to diminish the imposing nature of the building.

 Unlike the other candidates for the crown of first skyscraper, the Trader's Bank Building still exists today in Toronto, even if it has been swallowed up by taller buildings and lost its pride of place on the Toronto skyline.

-Photos from the Toronto Archives and via Ebay.
+Toronto Archives and EBay

 Join the conversation Load comments